 Begin the authorization process as described in Authorize and start ArcGIS Pro with a Single Use license or Authorize ArcGIS Pro with a Concurrent Use license.
 In the Software Authorization Wizard, on the Authorization Options page, the default option is to authorize the software using the internet.
 If you have a license file, choose the option to use an authorization file, as described in the following steps.

 Alternatively, you can browse to the location of your license file, right-click the file, and click Open.
-This opens the Software Authorization Wizard directly to the Authorization Options page.
+This opens the Software Authorization Wizard directly to the Authorization Options page and automatically fills in the path to the license file.

 - In the Software Authorization Wizard, on the Authorization Options page, click I have received an authorization file and am now ready to finish the authorizaton process.